 - It reduces bounce rate

-While our share buttons do make it easy to add share buttons anywhere, you’ll get the most shares and backlinks when you put some thinking and strategy behind how you use them.
+While our share buttons to make it easy to add share buttons anywhere, you’ll increase engagement and get more shares and backlinks when you put some thinking and strategy behind how you use them.

 Here are a few ways you can optimize your share buttons to drive as much social engagement and SEO juice as possible:

 You probably have heard of this mantra swear by many real estate agents: location, location, location.
 In a nutshell, it means that identical homes can increase or decrease in value solely due to location.